bsdimp/freebsd-git-docs/mini-primer.md

 FreeBSD's svn repo.

 ## Coping with Local Changes
-Here's a small collections of topics that are more advanced for the user tracking FreeBSD.
-If you have no local changes, you can stop reading now (it's the last section and OK to skip).
+This section addresses tracking local changes.If you have no local changes, you can stop reading now (it's the last section and OK to skip).

 One item that's important for all of them: all changes are local until pushed.
 Unlike svn, git uses a distributed model.
 For users, for most